 The most lopsided World Series Ultimate Games occurred in 1909 (Pirates 8-0 over Tigers), 1934 (Cardinals 11-0 over Tigers), 1945 (Tigers 9-3 over Cubs), 1956 (Yankees 9-0 over Dodgers), and 1985 (Royals 11-0 over Cardinals).

 Predictably, the number of Ultimate Games has increased with the arrival of the playoffs in 1969.
-In fact, 92 of the 122 Ultimate Games in baseball history (through 2017 ALCS) have occurred in the playoff era.
-Of those, 81 were a direct result of the added playoff rounds.
-The longest stretch with at least one UG is the current string of 1995-2017 (23 years and counting).
-With wild card games built in to the system that streak will continue year-after-year into the future.
+In fact, 107 of the 139 Ultimate Games in baseball history (through 2020) have occurred in the playoff era.
+Of those, 94 were a direct result of the added playoff rounds.
+The longest stretch with at least one UG is the current string of 1995-2020 (26 years and counting).
+With wild card games built into the system, that streak will continue year-after-year into the future.

 During the 1970s, fans were treated to five World Series Game Seven Ultimate Games, two of which were won by Pittsburgh, and two by Oakland.
 The other Ultimate Game in the Fall Classic was one of baseball’s most famous games – Game Seven of the 1975 Series, between the Cincinnati Reds and Boston Red Sox.
 The Baltimore Orioles were 0-3 during the decade in Ultimate Games, while the A’s were a perfect 4-0.
 Marquee years for Ultimate Games were 1972 and 1973, when every post-season series went the distance.